 With these barriers, it’s easy to see here how implementation can falter without a well-organized and effective executive sponsor who believes in the ERP product.
 Good planning, communication, and perseverance are all important parts of successful implementation.

-- ERP as a cloud-based service.
+- ERP as a cloud-based SaaS (software as a service).
 In general, most businesses should be fine with this option.
 The main drawback is that customers cannot create custom code, so those that need customized solutions will need to look at the second option.
 One of the main advantages of implementing a cloud-based ERP product is companies not having to host it on their own servers.
 In general, this option is more cost-effective and easier to upgrade.

 - ERP in an IaaS (infrastructure as a service) cloud.
 If a company needs a custom-coded ERP product, ERP as a service won’t work.
-To operate a customized ERP product in the cloud, companies will need to find a IaaS provider, which shifts their servers to a different location.
+To operate a customized ERP product in the cloud, companies will need to find a IaaS provider, which manages their servers in a different location.

 Although ERPs are complex, businesses that want to stay competitive can’t be intimidated.
 Finding the right ERP takes work, and implementing it can be a large and sometimes difficult project.
 This doesn’t mean that it’s not worth it to do so, even for small businesses.
 The increased efficiency and other benefits of putting an ERP in place may mean that your company finally has room to grow.